 International experience is a huge asset and one that GCP students can leverage on resumes, in interviews, and when talking with professionals.
 Emily Davis, a junior sport management and international business student who traveled to Germany, explained the impact that the trip had on her future.

 “I’m hoping to work with an international sports company one day.
-On my GCP trip I had the opportunity to help come up with a business solution for Adidas, and was able to get a firsthand experience of what my future may look like soon,” she said.
+On my GCP trip, I had the opportunity to help come up with a business solution for Adidas, and was able to get first-hand experience of what my future may look like soon,” she said.

 Very few college graduates have international consulting experience.
-Gabler and other faculty will make sure that this trip is a highlight on your resume and helps you showcase the experience to get the job that you really want.
+Gabler and other OHIO faculty will make sure that this trip is a highlight on your resume and can help you showcase the experience to help you get the job you really want.

 Myth 5: “GCP is just for College of Business students.”